ole/swiftui-layout-inspector/README.md

     - The table on the bottom displays the sizes that are being proposed at each inspection point in the subject view ("Proposal", and the resulting view sizes ("Response").
+    - You can tap/click items in the grid to highlight the respective view.
     - You can use the sliders to modify the size proposed to the subject view.
     - Some views cache certain layout information.
 Press "Reset layout cache" after modifying the sliders to reset the caches.